-PICAXE-08M, 14M, 18A, 18X
+PICAXE-08M, 14M, 20M, 18A, 18M, 18X, 20X2

 Download a program containing the command setfreq m4 (for 4 MHz) or setfreq m8 (for 8Mhz).
-If no setfreq command is used in a program the frequency will default to 4MHz.
+If no setfreq command is used in a program the frequency will default to 4MHz (8MHz on X2 parts).
 Note the new frequency occurs immediately after the command is run.
 When downloading new programs, you must ensure the correct frequency (View>Options>Mode) is used to match the last program running in the PICAXE chip.
 If in doubt perform a 'hard-reset' at 4Hz.